-Also, the time to switch the synchronous MOSFETs off should not exceed the nonoverlap dead time of the MOSFET driver (40 ns typical for the ADP3418).
-The output impedance of the driver is approximately 2 Ω , and the typical MOSFET input gate resistances are about 1 Ω to 2 Ω , so a total gate capacitance of less than 6000 pF should be adhered to.
-Since there is one MOSFET, the input capacitance for the synchronous MOSFET should be limited to 6000 pF.
+Also, the time to switch the synchronous MOSFETs off should not exceed the nonoverlap dead time of the MOSFET driver (40 ns typical for the ADP3110A).
+The output impedance of the driver is approximately 2 $\Omega$ , and the typical MOSFET input gate resistances are about 1 $\Omega$ to 2 $\Omega$ , so a total gate capacitance of less than 6000 pF should be adhered to.
+Because there is one MOSFET, the input capacitance for the synchronous MOSFET should be limited to 6000 pF.

-The high-side (main) MOSFET has to be able to handle two main power dissipation components: conduction and switching losses.
+The high-side (main) MOSFET must be able to handle two main power dissipation components: conduction and switching losses.
 The switching loss is related to the amount of time it takes for the main MOSFET to turn on and off, and to the current and voltage that are being switched.
-Basing the switching speed on the rise and fall time of the gate driver impedance and MOSFET input capacitance, the following expression provides an approximate value for the switching loss per main MOSFET, where n{MF} is the total number of main MOSFETs:
+Basing the switching speed on the rise and fall time of the gate driver impedance and MOSFET input capacitance, the following expression provides an approximate value for the switching loss per main MOSFET, where $n{MF}$ is the total number of main MOSFETs: